choria-io/website/docs/content/development/mcorpc/agents/_index.md

 Simply write your reply as a JSON hash into the reply file.

-The exit code of your script should correspond to the ones in [ResultsandExceptions](https://choria.io/docs/development/mcorpc/clients/index.html#results-and-exceptions).
+The exit code of your script should correspond to the ones in [Results and Exceptions](https://choria.io/docs/development/mcorpc/clients/index.html#results-and-exceptions).
 Any text in STDERR will be logged on the server at _error_ level and used in the text for the fail text.

 Any text to STDOUT will be logged on the server at level _info_.